knobs-dials/wetsuite-dev/README.md

 ## Search
 Various goverment systems offer live search, in website and/or data form.

-Each has its own limitations, features, and idiosyncracies, and potentially document structure.
+Each has its own features, limitations, and idiosyncracies, and potentially their own document structure to deal with.
-The most controlled way is often to learn and use each directly.
+The most controlled way is often to learn and use each one individually.

 We can at least ease that process, with explorations and explanations, and code to ease access.

 More effort will be made once we decide the best course of action.

-Also, since we have datasets, we provisionally provide a search of such, as that should at least put a single interface on all data wet put in there.
+Also, since we have datasets, we provisionally provide a search of those, as that should at least put a single interface on all data wet put in there.
 If there is interest may may later explain how to set up your own.